How Much Do Truck Drivers Make? Average Pay for Graduates

 Tanker drivers transporting liquids must also have additional endorsements—either an N endorsement for tankers or an X endorsement.
 These additional certifications, along with the challenges of hauling liquids, make this type of driving more lucrative than regular truck driving.

-Truck drivers that haul tankers can earn nearly 5% more than non-tanker drivers, with average annual salaries between $57,595 and $81,469.
+Truck drivers who haul tankers can earn more than non-tanker drivers, with average annual salaries of $48,000 to $103,000.
 The higher wages are usually associated with fuel tanker drivers or tanker drivers who transport HAZMAT.
-A non-HAZMAT tanker driver may make $0.52 CPM.

 Flatbed Driver Pay